Do-It-Yourself Credit Repair: The Essential Guide

 Moreover, be sure to include your name, phone number, and current address.
 Use a polite and professional tone without injecting any opinion.
 You can either list the reasons why you’re disputing or simply state that you wish to dispute it.

-You might have to go back and forth several times between the creditors and credit reporting agency.
-It can take a lot of time and effort, but the effects on your credit scores could well be worth it.
+You might have to go back and forth several times between the creditor and the credit reporting agency.
+It can take a lot of time and effort, but the effects on your credit score could well be worth it.

-Getting negative items on your credit report removed can have spectacular results on your credit score.
+Getting negative items on your credit report removed can significantly improve your credit score.
 However, the credit repair process can take a lot of time.

 If you’re looking for quick improvements, you can still use a few strategies.
 Some are minor fixes, while others can still have a significant impact.
 So, check the whole list to see which ones you can try today to fix your credit.